pwenzel/wordpress-make/README.md

 ## Bonus

 * The `.htaccess` file generated includes rules from HTML5 Boilerplate.
 Customize to your liking.
-* TGM Plugin Activator is bundled for automating plugin tasks from within your Wordpress theme.
+* TGM Plugin Activator will soon be bundled for automating plugin tasks from within your Wordpress theme.